U.S. flag

 Cultural competency: The ability of service agencies or their staff to understand the world view of clients of different cultures and adapt practices to ensure their effectiveness.

-Deinstitutionalization of Status Offenders: One of the core requirements under the Juvenile Justice and Delinquency Prevention Act (JJDPA).
-This protection prohibits the incarceration of a young person who has engaged in behavior that would not be considered criminal if they were an adult.
-An exception was later added that permitted detention if such behavior was in violation of a valid order from the court.
-(34 U.S.C. § 11133(11)(A)(i)(II).
+Deinstitutionalization of Status Offenders: Requirement under the Juvenile Justice and Delinquency Prevention Act (JJDPA) prohibiting the incarceration of a youth who has engaged in behavior that would not be considered criminal if they were an adult such as truancy or running away from home.

 Delinquency: An act committed by a young person that would be criminal if committed by an adult.
 The juvenile court has jurisdiction over delinquent acts.
 Delinquent acts include crimes against persons, crimes against property, drug offenses, and crimes against public order.
 The age of criminal and juvenile court jurisdiction are set by individual states and territories.